 For extremely dry lips create a gentle scrub by combining sugar, olive oil, and honey.
 Gently apply to your lips, rinse with warm water, then apply a natural lip balm.

 Make a natural, soothing lip balm with beeswax, essential oils, and cocoa butter.
 Combine 2 teaspoons of beeswax to 7 tablespoons cocoa butter.
 Melt in a small pot over low heat, stirring gently, until just melted.
-Remove from heat and allow to cool for a couple minutes.
+Remove from heat and allow to cool for a couple of minutes.
 Add 6-8 drops of lavender, grapefruit, peppermint, chamomile, or orange essential oil.

 Avoid picking at the dry skin on your lips.